Ofgem price cap – what is happening to my energy bill?

 – Do I need to do anything?

-Households should look out for information arriving from their suppliers after the price cut is announced, particularly around the rates they pay for each unit of gas and electricity.
+Households should look out for information arriving from their suppliers explaining the price cut, particularly around the rates they pay for each unit of gas and electricity.

-This information will be important for those considering switching away from the price cap to a cheaper fixed tariff, and those looking for a new fixed tariff, as comparing unit prices is key to finding a good deal.
+This information will be important for those considering switching from the price cap to a cheaper fixed tariff and those looking for a new fixed tariff, because comparing unit prices is key to finding a good deal.

 – Is now a good time to switch?